CSCfi/csc-user-guide/docs/apps/julia.md

 ### Installing packages
 Julia has a built-in package manager named `Pkg`.
 During an interactive session, we can access it by pressing `]`.
-In scripts, we can load and use the package manager like other Julia packages.
+We can load and use the package manager in scripts like other Julia packages.

-The packages are added to the project with an `add` command.
+We can add packages to the active environment using the `add` function.
 On the Julia REPL, we can do it as follows.

 ```julia-repl